THE YERKES PROJECT

 “6:30 or thereabouts it is, Kevin, I’m sure Azalaïs will be pleased.”
 He leaned back in his chair and closed his eyes.

-Yesterday, below on the lawn stretching to the lake one hundred and fifty guests gathered to pay homage to the great man.
-Truth be told, many he didn’t even recognize, nor actually did he care about them.
+Yesterday, below on the lawn stretching to the lake, one hundred and fifty guests gathered to pay homage to the great man.
+Truth be told, many he didn’t even recognize, nor did he actually care about them.
 He had been preoccupied with other matters.
 Without his late wife Ann, Peter had lost interest in most of the artifacts of his life and turned to a new dream of the future.
 In his brief periods of sleep, it repeated itself often.
 When he awoke, he was usually tired and painfully aware that he no longer had the same energy of his youth, but he was getting better now.
 The fatigue, brought on by deep depression, slowly diminished over the past two years.
 He renewed his commitment to life.
 After many years of audacious vision and dedicated work, many of his imaginings became quite real.
 Now another would begin, one of a very different kind.